elba7r/system/erpnext/docs/user/manual/en/customize-erpnext/custom-scripts/index.md

-If you wish to change any Revalue form formats, you can do so by using Custom Scripts.
+If you wish to change any ERPNext form formats, you can do so by using Custom Scripts.
 For example, if you wish to add a submit button after saving, to a Lead form, you can do so by creating your own script.